top of page

 • Circular knitting: Ideal for top-down sweaters, blankets, or intricate lace shawls.

-• Modular designs: Allows for flexibility when assembling sections of a larger project.
+• Modular designs: Allows for flexibility when assembling larger projects.

 How to Work the I-Cord Belly Button